-Read ‘How to Find Us’ in either the sidebar (desk and laptops) or scroll down (tablets and phones) for explicit directions.
+Read ‘How to Find Us’ (or in the Menu bar above) for explicit directions.
 It isn’t difficult, but SatNavs and Google Maps can make it so.
 Believe my directions, I live here!!

-If you or your loved ones have any mobility issues please do look at the independent audit by See Around Britain.
+If you or anyone in your party has any mobility issues please do look at the independent audit by See Around Britain.
 If you are still unsure please give us a call.

 We like to treat all of our visitors as friends – indeed many return time and again.
 Sue or I (yes, it really is just the two of us) will meet you at the gate and explain the daily nuances of the garden, explain the background to why we are here and be around to answer your questions and understand your own gardening interests.
 In the meantime, you might find these answers, to the most frequently asked questions, informative